mufasa159/web-scrapper/README.md

 `pip3 install requests`

 Now you may modify the code however you like.
-Use `python3 main.py` to run the code.
+Use command `python3 main.py` to run the code.

 For better view, open the `posts.csv` file using Microsoft Excel or Numbers (on mac) application.